qinjinjia/ec601_Code-Review/Code Review by Qinjin Jia/Code Reivew by Qinjin Jia.md

 ### 3. Coding best practices

 #### 3.1 Hard Coding
-Good!.
-There is no hard coding in the project.
+:thumbsup: Good!.
+There is no [hard coding](https://en.wikipedia.org/wiki/Hard_coding) in the project.

 #### 3.2 Enumeration